Mollusks & Crustaceans

 The possession limit is six lobsters per person.
 No person shall possess any lobster with eggs attached or from which eggs have been removed or any female lobster with a v-notched tail, as illustrated below.

 Special Lobster Restrictions: No person shall use, leave, deploy, or tend any lobster, fish or conch pot within an artificial reef located in state waters except in areas designated as a full access zones.
 Within these designated full access zones lobster, fish and conch pots shall be used, left, deployed or tended only between sunrise and sunset.

-For information about lobster pot deployment and New Jersey Reef Full Access Zone Locations, go to NJFishandWildlife.com/pdf/2016/marlet-reefgear02-11-16.pdf.
+For information about lobster pot deployment and New Jersey Reef Full Access Zone Locations, scan this QR code or go to NJFishandWildlife.com/

 The use of spears, gigs, gaffs or other penetrating devices as a method of capture for lobsters is prohibited.
 A recreational lobster pot license is required to use pots or traps to capture lobsters.
 For details call (609) 748-2020.
 Lobsters taken recreationally may not be sold or offered for sale.

 - Crabs may be taken recreationally with hand lines, manually operated collapsible traps or scoop nets without a license.
-A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots or two trot lines to harvest crabs.
-See Shellfish and Crab Information for the non-commercial crab pot license information.
+A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots (see illustration on page 23) or two trot lines to harvest crabs.
+See page 23 for the non-commercial crab pot license information.

 - It is illegal to harvest or possess more than one bushel of crabs per day per person or offer for sale any crabs without having in your possession a valid commercial crabbing license.

 - Minimum size for crabs that may be harvested (measured from point to point of shell) are as follows:

 - Hard crab: 4½ inches

 - All female crabs with eggs attached and all undersized crabs shall be returned to the water immediately.